soultef/employee-service/README.md

 cd employee-service

 # 🧰 Configuration

 ## application.properties
---Copy and paste the following --
+----Copy and paste the following in the application.property file----
 # MySQL Database Configuration
 spring.datasource.url=jdbc:mysql://localhost:3306/bookstoredb
 spring.datasource.username= root //replace it with your user name